james-nick/OpCORE-Simplify-Universal/README.md

 <br/>
 <div align="center">
-  <h3 align="center">OpCore Simplify</h3>
+  <h3 align="center">OpCore Simplify UNIVERSAL</h3>

   <p align="center">
-    A specialized tool that streamlines <a href="https://github.com/acidanthera/OpenCorePkg">OpenCore</a> EFI creation by automating the essential setup process and providing standardized configurations.
-Designed to reduce manual effort while ensuring accuracy in your Hackintosh journey.
+    A specialized tool that streamlines <a href="https://github.com/acidanthera/OpenCorePkg">OpenCore</a> EFI creation by automating the essential setup process and providing standardized configurations. **Usable for unsupported hardware this time** Designed to reduce manual effort while ensuring accuracy in your Hackintosh journey.
     <br />
     <br />
     <a href="#-features">Features</a> •